ConvTranspose2d Explained: Learnable Upsampling in PyTorch

 3 0 4

-A regular convolution kernel slides over this expanded tensor.
-The kernel learns how to fill in the gaps — which is what makes it superior to fixed upsampling methods.
+The kernel then slides over this expanded tensor, learning how to fill in the interpolated values — which is what makes it superior to fixed upsampling methods.

-The name comes from linear algebra [3].
-If we express a regular convolution as matrix multiplication:
+The name "transposed convolution" comes from linear algebra.
+If a regular convolution can be expressed as a matrix multiplication:

 The Output Size Formula

-This is where most people get tripped up.
-The output height (and similarly width) is [1]:
+This is where most confusion happens.
+The output height and width are:

 = 10 − 2 + 2 + 0 + 1